chef/chef-web-docs/content/supported_versions.md

     weight = 35
 +++

-This section lists the free and commercial On-Premises Chef products and versions we support based on our new Long-term support policy.
+This section lists the free and commercial On-Premises Chef products and versions we support based on our new long-term support policy.
 This policy, which defines Chef Software's involvement in updating and maintaining each product, has significant implications for our customers and their products.

-## Product Releases
+## Product releases

-Progress Chef runs different releases that can run in parallel, and our customers can adapt them based on their needs.
-Following are releases chef supports:
+Chef runs different releases that can run in parallel, and our customers can adapt them based on their needs.
+Following are releases of Chef supports:

-### Innovation (I) Release
+### Innovation (I) release

 - Innovation releases are designed for customers seeking faster modernization and innovation.
 Progress recommends using continuous integration and continuous delivery to help benefit from the more rapid release cadence.
 Innovation releases also allow all customers to explore features appearing in future LTS releases.
-- With the introduction of LTS in Chef, any other major release will be termed an Innovation Release.
-This release will be flexible and allow Progress Chef to release significant versions and new features without LTS.
+- With the introduction of LTS in Chef, any other major release will be termed an Innovation release.
+This release will be flexible and allow Chef to release significant versions and new features without LTS.

-### Long-Term Supported (LTS) Release
+### Long-term supported (LTS) release

-- From time to time, Progress may elect to designate a new release as Long-Term Supported (LTS).
+- From time to time, Chef may elect to designate a new release as long-term supported (LTS).
 Customers who primarily look for stability and minimal change for their implementation over many years can adapt to the LTS release.
 - The software will get support depending on the timeline decided with LTS.
 - Upgrade planning is more manageable for customers since they know when the next LTS version will be out.

-### Non-Supported (NS) Releases - Technical/Private Preview/Alpha/Beta Release
+### Non-supported (NS) releases

+Non-supported releases are ad hoc releases made according to the requirement.
+They can be technical, private preview, alpha, or beta release.

-- Progress may offer Technical/Private Previews containing Technical Preview Features on a Progress-hosted environment under the terms in the applicable End User License Agreement.
+- Progress may offer technical/private previews containing technical preview features on a Progress hosted environment under the terms in the applicable End User License Agreement.
-- Progress may preview Features/Products planned to be released as future LTS features/products so that customers can validate if new features/products meet their use case and provide early feedback to Progress ahead of a general release.
+- Progress may preview features/products planned to be released as future LTS features/products so that customers can validate if new features/products meet their use case and provide early feedback to Progress ahead of a general release.
 - This release does not include CVE fixes, which Progress may choose to do.
 - Customers must move to GA release once GA is available for Chef products.
-We do not provide any support for any release candidates such as Alpha Beta or Private Preview post the GA launch.
+We do not provide any support for any release candidates such as alpha, beta, or a private preview post the GA launch.

-### Lifecycle Definitions
+## Lifecycle definitions

 - Each Innovation and LTS release has its lifecycle starting at GA, migrates, and ends as described below:

-### Generally Available (GA)
+### Generally available (GA)

 This stage indicates that the product or version is actively developing and maintaining.